Black Friday falls on the fourth Friday of November.

 6. Be aware of scammers and spammers

-You will also find some affiliates of stores like Plugin Boutique and ADSR will go into overdrive spamming social media and email inboxes with what they may claim to be are all the best deals, whilst only actually sharing those they make a commission from.
+You will also find some affiliates of stores like easy-to-join affiliate programmes such as Plugin Boutique and ADSR will go into overdrive spamming social media and email inboxes with what they may claim to be are all the best deals, whilst only actually sharing those they make some commission from.
 Sadly, these guys give conscientious affiliates like us a bad name.

 The easiest way to spot an affiliate spammer is by the large proportion of the links they share which are affiliate links.